Projects I'm working on

 Toimi`s descendants tried to find out something about their roots, and I found Reino Räty.
 Very easily.
 Varvara Belomoina gave birth to a daughter on 17 Aug 2017 and on 19 Aug she was called by ”Zhdi Menya” and was invited to Moscow.

-In the end of the programmed was shown my short speech.
-In 1930-1933 about 20000 finns emigrated to the Soviet Union, even from the US and Canada.
-Very many of them, majority I would say, were arrested in 1937-1938 of during the WW2.
-Some went to the Soviet Union with children, and in the Soviet Union were born hundreds of children, who were officially citizens of Finland, but in Finnish files they are not mentioned.
+At the end of the programmed was shown my short speech.
+In 1930-1933 about 20000 Finns emigrated to the Soviet Union, even from the US and Canada.
+Very many of them, the majority I would say, were arrested in 1937-1938 of during the WW2.
+Some went to the Soviet Union with children, and in the Soviet Union were born hundreds of children, who were officially citizens of Finland, but in Finnish files, they are not mentioned.
 After arrest, sentence or even execution of parents, children were sent to the Soviet orphanages, their name was often changed, nationality, DOB.
 They just vanished.